About the UCI Health Strategic Plan

 - Innovative Education — Educate the next generation of healthcare leaders through innovative learning

 - Patient Care Excellence — Provide excellent clinical care and an exceptional experience

 - Complex Care Leader — Be the region’s top destination for complex care

 - Population Health Manager — Become a leader in population health management

 These aspirations are rooted in the existing strengths of UCI Health, as well as in areas where we have unique opportunities to assert and distinguish our organization, both locally and internationally.
 We will accomplish this by aligning clinical, research and education strategies across our health system.

 More than 200 internal and external constituents were engaged in the strategic planning process, and more than 100 individuals participated on committees or were interviewed.
 Feedback from university leadership, the community and our external partners and affiliates have also been incorporated into the plan’s development.

 Development of the Strategic Plan

-During the development of the UC Irvine Health Strategic Plan, we sought broad representation and input from many internal and external stakeholders.
-To ensure a broad range of perspectives were captured across UC Irvine Health, we created:
+During the development of the UCI Health Strategic Plan, we sought broad representation and input from many internal and external stakeholders.
+To ensure a broad range of perspectives were captured across UCI Health, we created: